-The cleverly designed and solidly built machine was created by Intamsys – an abbreviation of INTelligent Additive Manufacturing SYStems – a 3D printer manufacturer based in Shanghai.
-And unlike most of its more established competitors, which have pricier machines, the Funmat HT checks in at a relatively reasonable $6,000.
+The Intamsys Funmat HT Enhanced checks off all these essential boxes – and does that for an exceptionally low price.
+The solidly built desktop machine was created by Intamsys – an abbreviation of INTelligent Additive Manufacturing SYStems – a 3D printer manufacturer based in Shanghai.
+And unlike most of its more established competitors, which have pricier machines starting from $20.000, the HT checks in at a relatively reasonable $6,000.

-This machine offers a lot of handy design features as well as essential tools to ensure successful printing with engineering grade materials like PEEK, PEI, PPSU, and ULTEM.
-However, it does lack some of the fancier workflow features like a built-in camera to monitor prints, print queueing and WiFi connectivity.
+This machine offers a lot of handy design features as well as essential tools that ensure printing with engineering-grade materials like PEEK, PEI, PPSU, and ULTEM.
+Here’s what we out.

 For the benchmarking element of our review, we use the following guidelines:

 Unbox the printer: We unbox the printer and assemble it according to the manufacturer’s instructions.
 Deficiencies and errors are noted and build around according to the consensus online for the printer.

 Filament: We use white eSun PLA+ filament.
 Temperature settings are 215 °C for the nozzle and 60 °C for the bed.

 Printing: We print two test models — Benchy and the Kickstarter x Autodesk FDM 3D Printer Assessment — using the manufacturer-provided/recommended slicer and settings.
 If the printer ships without a dedicated slicer and profile, we generate a generic Cura profile using the essential information of the printer.

 After the first print, we inspect the object for easily fixable problems (i.e., a loose belt or a poorly leveled print bed) and then print again.
 If the printer can’t provide a decent result after three attempts, we stop.
 Printers that fail to produce a test object receive zero points for the respective test object.